orefalo/graphql-voyager-fastify-plugin/README.md

 Heavily based on [Altair](https://github.com/altair-graphql/altair) Fastify Plugin and this [repo by bdatdo0601](https://github.com/bdatdo0601/graphql-api-starter/blob/master/src/plugins/voyager/index.js).

 To publish to npm I read this [guide](https://cameronnokes.com/blog/the-30-second-guide-to-publishing-a-typescript-package-to-npm/) and this other [guide](https://itnext.io/step-by-step-building-and-publishing-an-npm-typescript-package-44fe7164964c).

+## Contributors

+* Olivier Refalo: I am not ready to switch to graphql-ez, adjusted this experiment and made it work with the CDN version of graphql-voyager